7 of the Healthiest Foods You Should Be Eating But Aren't

 Check out: 10 Everyday Superfoods

 This unassuming green makes the top of the list of nutrient-dense foods you are probably not eating enough of.
 In this CDC report, watercress scored a perfect 100 for nutrient density—beating out spinach, collard greens and kale.
-This means that it was found to have the most nutrition for the lowest calories.
+This means that it was found to have the most nutrition for the lowest amount of calories.
 The versatile green has a mild taste and can be enjoyed raw in a salad or sauteed in a stir fry.
 Try it in our healthy watercress recipes.

 Pictured: Roasted Red Pepper & Sardine Toast